flyono/flyono.github.io/source/_posts/University Courses/English-kouyu.md

 # Paragraph 15

 We didn’t move here primarily to earn money though.

-We came because we wanted to improve the quality of our lives.When I watch Emily collecting eggs in the evening, fishing with Jim on the river or enjoying an old-fashioned picnic in the orchard with the entire family, I know we’ve found just what we were looking for.
+We came because we wanted to improve the quality of our lives.

+When I watch Emily collecting eggs in the evening, fishing with Jim on the river or enjoying an old-fashioned picnic in the orchard with the entire family, I know we’ve found just what we were looking for.

 ---